mozilla/webxr-api/PSEUDO API 1.md

 A Reality represents a view of the world, be it the real world via sensors or a virtual world that is rendered with WebGL or WebGPU.

-Realities can be shared among XRSessions, with multiple scripts rendering into their separate XRLayer.context that are then composited by the UA with the Reality being the rearmost layer.
+Realities can be shared among XRSessions, with multiple scripts rendering into their separate XRLayer.context that are then composited by the UA with the Reality layer being the rearmost layer.

-A script can request an empty Reality from the session in order to create a fully virtual environment.
+A script can request an empty Reality from the session in order to create a fully virtual environment by requesting and then rendering into the Reality's XRLayer.

 ### Todo
 - Need to expose the stage origin and bounds